theartofcomputerprogramming/meetup/README.md

 **2:00 - 2:10** Meet and greet<br>
 **2:10 - 3:00** Read and discuss couple pages at a time from *Fascicle 1, MMIX* (corresponding to *Chapter 1, Basic Concepts*)

+- *1.2.4 Integer Functions and Elementary Number Theory* (pp.39-40 of *TAOCP Chapter 1*, not *Fascicle 1, MMIX*)
-- *1.3.1' Description of MMIX* (pp.8-14)
+- *1.3.1' Description of MMIX* (pp.8-12)

   - *Arithmetic operators* (pp.8-9)
   - *Conditional instructions* (p.10)
   - *Bitwise operations* (pp.10-11)
   - *Bytewise operations* (pp.11-12)
-  - *Immediate constants* (pp.13-14)

 **3:00 - 3:10** Break<br>
+**3:10 - 4:00**
+  - Hands-on MMIX Visual Debugger
+  - *Exercises* (pp.24-28)
-**3:10 - 4:00** MMIX Visual Debugger, *Exercises* (pp.24-28), shoot the breeze<br>
+  - Shoot the breeze<br>

 We continue to learn more about **MMIX** - the TAOCP computer!

-We cover more of the instruction set architecture of **MMIX**.
+We cover more of the instruction set architecture of **MMIX** from *Fascicle 1, MMIX*.
+We'll also need to consult *TAOCP, Chapter 1* for a little section on the mathematical basis for the `DIV` instruction.

 We'll start with instructions for simple arithmetic.
 We'll learn how to compare values.
 We'll see instructions for working with the bits and bytes in registers.
-We'll see how to directly use constant values to set parts of a register.

-After the break, we'll use the MMIX Visual Debugger https://mmix.cs.hm.edu/mmixvd introduced in TAOCP Meetup #2 for hands-on practice with the instructions we have learnt so far.
+After the break, we'll use the free and open source MMIX Visual Debugger https://mmix.cs.hm.edu/mmixvd introduced in TAOCP Meetup #3 for hands-on practice with the instructions we have learnt so far.
 We'll work on some exercises too.

 **Note on MMIX and MIX**